ChestNutICE/fakehttpstatus/README.md

 first you can try to `chmod +x /usr/bin/fakehttp`,

 then try to run it again.

+If it is related to [SSL: CERTIFICATE_VERIFY_FAILED], try to adjust the date on your machine

 Any further questions, please email <sudoavocado@gmail.com>